bitflut/frrri/docs/ngxs-crud/usage/routing-instructions.md

 {% endcode %}

 {% hint style="warning" %}
-It's important to wrap the routes provided to **RouterModule** with our **lyxsRoutes\(\)** function, so our resolver will run for every route.
+It's important to wrap the routes provided to **RouterModule** with our **frrriRoutes\(\)** function, so our resolver will run for every route.
 {% endhint %}

-Have a look at [posts-routing.module.ts](https://github.com/bitflut/lyxs/blob/master/apps/ng-integration/src/app/posts/posts-routing.module.ts) in the [ng-intergation](https://github.com/bitflut/lyxs/blob/master/apps/ng-integration) on GitHub for more examples.
+Have a look at [posts-routing.module.ts](https://github.com/bitflut/frrri/blob/master/apps/ng-integration/src/app/posts/posts-routing.module.ts) in the [ng-intergation](https://github.com/bitflut/frrri/blob/master/apps/ng-integration) on GitHub for more examples.